 - Product Gym: Throughout all of your experiences, what are some recurring challenges that you always run into as a Product Manager, regardless of the industry you’re working in, company-size, etc?

 Quy Le: I think one challenge is trying to understand how your product aligns with what other teams are doing, as well as with the company’s vision and mission statement.
 It’s very easy to lose sight of the goals of different teams and how your product may fit in with other teams’ products within the company.

 Another challenge is keeping up with new technology and trends.
-Things are moving so fast, from the technology standpoint to how different people interact with these products.
-In the past, it was all about building websites for the desktop user, but now you have to consider building mobile applications first.
+Things are moving so fast, from a technology standpoint to how different people interact with these products.
+In the past it was all about building websites for the desktop user, but now you have to consider building mobile applications first.

 Quy Le: I think the biggest thing for me, especially being on the West Coast, was being granted the ability to stimulate two of my passions at the same time.
 One is on the business and marketing side, which is my core focus.
 The other, due to the nature of Silicon Valley, is having to constantly work closely with engineers which helps me keep in touch with technology.
 The reason why I’ve stayed in Product Management for so long is because it gives me the best of both worlds from the business side of things to technology.

 - Product Gym: Are there any words of encouragement you could offer to programmers and engineers struggling to transition into Product Management?